-Bring the harvest season inside with these pumpkin decorating ideas from Ten Thousand Villages: Pumpkin-shaped lanterns, planters, ornaments and more—always handmade and always fair trade.
+Bring the harvest season inside with these halloween decorating ideas from Ten Thousand Villages: Pumpkin-shaped lanterns, planters, ornaments and more—always handmade and always fair trade.

 Fair Trade Halloween Ideas

-- Pumpkin planters don’t have to be just for plants.
-Get innovative with our terra cotta pumpkin planters (small and medium), a festive vessel for Halloween treats.
+2. Pumpkin planters don’t have to be just for plants.
+Get innovative with our terra cotta pumpkin planters, a festive vessel for Halloween treats.

 A close relative to the pumpkin, gourds are another symbol of fall.
 The detail of this adorable little owl is carved by hand and brushed with burning wood to bring out the design.
 Finished with paint, this plump creature is sure to bring a sense of nighttime autumn wonder.